-- high expectations for all students: - provide all students with access to effective instruction focused on the essential skills and concepts for their year level - just-in-time support: - support is based on what a student knows, what they need for upcoming lessons, and based on their year-level learning goals - provide more exposure to year-level essential skills and concepts by providing additional support as part of their current classroom instruction.
+- → high expectations for all students: - provide all students with access to effective instruction focused on the essential skills and concepts for their year level - → just-in-time support: - support is based on what a student knows, what they need for upcoming lessons, and based on their year-level learning goals - provide more exposure to year-level essential skills and concepts by providing additional support as part of their current classroom instruction.

 Accelerated learning programmes could include tailored group and individual acceleration programmes for those learners who are at risk of not catching-up.
-In particular, small-group approaches in the early years of schooling in areas such as reading and mathematics.